braydonviragh/marketplace-backend/README.md

 # Rental Platform API

 A Laravel-based API backend for a side project clothing rental marketplace platform.
 Users can post their clothes for rent and other users can view and rent them.
+Please import the JSON postman collection into postman to see Users, products, categories, sizes, rentals, and more.
+Especially note the detailed relationships that users and products have with categories, sizes, and rentals.

 ## Prerequisites